egonw/blog2/_posts/2010-03-29-acs-boston-rdf-symposium-update.markdown

 doi: 10.59350/pyhnf-ne238
 tags: rdf acsrdf2010 chemistry
 image: /assets/images/acsRDFWordle.png
+modified_date: 2026-07-05
 ---

-The deadline for abstract submission for the ACS symposium on [Semantic Chemistry with the Resource Description Framework](http://chem-bla-ics.blogspot.com/2010/01/semantic-chemistry-with-resource.html) has passed.
+The deadline for abstract submission for the ACS symposium on [Semantic Chemistry with the Resource Description Framework <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/01/25/semantic-chemistry-with-resource.html) has passed.
 Eleven independent abstracts made the deadline.
 Here's what you can expect in Boston:

 ![](/assets/images/acsRDFWordle.png)